Aída Curi: Popular culture

-Aída's name is mentioned by Rita Lee in the final part of the song "Todas as Mulheres do Mundo", as well as in the song "Mônica", written by Ângela Ro Ro, which deals with a similar theme.
+Aída's name is mentioned by Rita Lee in the final part of the song "Todas as Mulheres do Mundo", as well as in the song "Mônica", written by Angela Ro Ro, which deals with a similar theme.
 In 2004, Rede Globo's Linha Direta Justiça program presented a reconstruction of the murder of Aída Curi.
 The airing of this program led the victim's family to file a compensation suit against Globo, for reviving a "sinister notoriety that had haunted them for so many years [sic]".
 The request was denied in the lower courts and the action was judged and also denied by the Federal Supreme Court on February 11, 2021.
 The process, which took place for almost two decades, became known as the "Right to be Forgotten Action".
 The decision was nine votes against and one in favor.
 According to the majority's understanding, if the action were accepted, it would set precedents for a possible curtailment of the right to information and freedom of the press.